-"Agile" development was a peculiar sport played by "software engineers," a type of indentured servant who made their living by tapping buttons all day instead of taking a real career as a doctor or lawyer (“Engineer” was included in the job title to make them feel more prestigious, in the same vein as sanitation engineers).
-Agile was created as a form of entertainment for “Scrum Masters,” engineers who had been given special privileges in return for keeping the other engineers in line.
+"Agile" development was a peculiar sport played by "software engineers," a type of indentured servant who made their living by tapping buttons all day instead of taking up a real career as a doctor, a lawyer or an actual engineer.
+Agile was created as a form of entertainment for Scrum Masters, software engineers who had been given special privileges in return for keeping the others in line.

-A basic strategy then was:
+A basic strategy was:

-It nullified the engineer’s vote.
-In addition to having no influence on the final worth of the story, nulls were considered unclean by many engineers and required the nullified engineer to work from home for three days.
+Being an outlier was very bad because it nullified your vote.
+In addition to eliminating your influence on the final worth of the story, nulls were considered unclean by many engineers.
+Nullified engineers were required to work from home for three days.

 In order to further humiliate outlying voters, they had to give an impromptu explanation for why they voted so ridiculously.
 These reasons were expected to be related only to the difficulty of the story, providing outsiders with the illusion that estimation was simply part of getting the job done.
 But for insiders, the humiliation damaged their ability to influence other engineers in future estimations.

 Eventually, engineers started to revolt and Agile fell out of practice.
 It was replaced by a new movement, the name of which was chosen to represent the end of the Agile burndowns: "Waterfall."